 Along these same lines, the latest edition of the Praxis will be coming out soon.
 Dr. Gage is hard at work creating a Praxis loaded with examples of students learning.
 I had the opportunity to review the most recent draft and it is chock full of information for you as parents.
 I highly recommend that you take the time to review the information within and, who knows, maybe you will see your own child(ren) in the pictures.

 I also wanted to share some more information with you about the 2017-2018 budget process.
 This is a unique budget year for a multitude of reasons, one of them being the increase in enrollment costs in Bow.
 Our costs will be increasing at Bow High School next year simply because there are less students graduating than entering into the 9th grade creating a cost increase.
 Although I am not able to share a definite cost for you due to the cost not being completely determined, I can state it is a significant cost increase.

-Please note there is no school for students next Wednesday,or in recognition of Thanksgiving.
-The teachers and I will be here morning working on our competencies in reading, math and writing.
+Please note there is no school for students next Wednesday, Thursday or Friday in recognition of Thanksgiving.
+The teachers and I will be here Wednesday morning working on our competencies in reading, math and writing.
 I am looking forward to this work as it will have a direct positive impact on your children.
 I will not be emailing you next week so I wanted to wish all of you a restful and enjoyable time with friends and family on Thanksgiving.
 I hope you are all able to set aside your busy lives and take some time to sit back and reflect on all that is good in your lives.
 Sometimes this is a challenge and I have always found Thanksgiving a good time to do so.